Commelina communis aka Dayflower

 Dayflower, Asiatic Dayflower, Wandering Jew

-How to care for Dayflower
+How difficult is it to take care of Dayflower

 Even if you don't have a green thumb, you can successfully care for Dayflower due to its easy-going nature.